mighdoll/tys/README.md

 #### Advanced command line options
 * ```-c, --config [configFile] ```
 Specify tys options by default exporting a [TysConfig](src/TysConfig.ts) structure from a TypeScript file.
-If ```-c``` is specified without an config file, tys will look for a file named *tysconfig.ts*.
+If ```-c``` is specified without an config file, tys will look for a file named *tysconfig.ts* in the current directory and the tys installation directory.
 * ```--outDir <directory> ```
 Directory in which to cache transpiled JavaScript output files.
 Without this option, tys caches in *$HOME/.cache/tys*.

+* ```[symlink-to-tys] <cmd arguments>```
+If tys is launched through a symlink, tys will look for a configuration file named after the symlink, e.g. ```symlink-to-tys.config.ts```.
+All command line arguments are passed to the configured command.
+See [gulptys](https://github.com/mighdoll/tys/blob/master/src/gulptys.mustache) for an example.